 We created this document to provide you with an overview of the UBC Science educational context and with Science-specific resources to support your teaching responsibilities.
-Please refer to the UBC-wide 2021 Faculty Primer: Getting Started with Teaching & Learning at UBC document for information about central technologies, policies, course components, examinations and grading, funding, and resources to support your teaching at UBC.
+Please refer to the UBC-wide New Faculty Orientation Guide and Faculty Primer for information about central technologies, policies, course components, examinations and grading, funding, and resources to support your teaching.
+UBC Science's Teaching Guidelines and Resources webpage has resources related to dates and deadlines, course management guidelines, academic conduct, exam information, teaching resources, and student health and wellbeing.

-UBC Science is the second-largest Faculty offering undergraduate programs at UBC Vancouver.
-It is organized into 12 departments and academic units, and offers a range of research and study opportunities.
-As of 2021, UBC Science is represented by:
+We are the second-largest Faculty offering undergraduate programs at UBC Vancouver.
+It is organized into 12 departments and academic units and offers a range of research and study opportunities.
+As of 2024, UBC Science is represented by:

-- 8,428 undergraduate students (1,651 of which are international students)
+- 9,900 undergraduate students (2,261 of which are international students)

-- 2,600 undergraduate co-op placements
+- 2,922 undergraduate co-op placements

-- 1,505 graduate students
+- 1,673 graduate students

-- 452 faculty members (52 of which are educational leadership faculty)
+- 455 faculty members

-- 535 staff members
+- 647 staff members

-- More than 45,000 alumni
+- More than 50,000 alumni